DingshanDeng/ysoisochrone/paper/paper.md

 bibliography: paper.bib
 ---

+# Statement of Need

+At this moment, there are a few existing tools and packages that can be used to handle stellar evolutionary tracks and to estimate stellar mass and age for pre-main sequence stars.
+For example, [`isochrones`](https://github.com/timothydmorton/isochrones) provides a `Python` interface to access the [MIST](https://waps.cfa.harvard.edu/MIST/) grids, and the `PARSEC` team provides a [web interface](http://stev.oapd.inaf.it/PARSEC/tools.html) to access different versions of their tracks together with some useful web-based tools.
+More recently, @squicciarini_madys_2022 developed and published another `Python` package [`MADYS`](https://madys.readthedocs.io/en/latest/), which can be used to derive ages and masses for pre-main sequence stars from multi-wavelengths photometric data with the extinction corrected according to extinction maps and laws.
+This code could also utilize different stellar evolutionary models. `MADYS` provides easy access to obtaining photometric age and mass estimates for large groups of young stellar or substellar objects.

+Here we introduce `ysoisochrone`, a `Python3` package that utilizes stellar evolutionary tracks to estimate stellar masses and ages of pre-main sequence stars with a Bayesian framework.
+While several papers in the literature utilize this method [e.g., @Fernandes_2023; @Jorgensen_n_Lindergren_2005; @Pascucci_2016], an open-source tool implementing this method is not available. `ysoisochrone` fills this gap and provides a uniform platform to handle different evolutionary models with easy access to Bayesian framework along with tutorials and detailed documentation for first users.

 # Background and Methods

 There has been a long history of estimating stellar ages and masses from stellar evolutionary models [e.g., @Baraffe_2015; @Feiden_2016; @Siess_2000].
 Different methods have been employed, from finding the closest track to an object's luminosity and temperature [e.g., @Manara_2023_PPVII] to employing a Bayesian approach which enables estimating uncertainties on the inferred ages and masses [e.g., @Andrews_2013; @Gennaro_2012;  @Jorgensen_n_Lindergren_2005].
 Our primary method is a Bayesian inference approach, and the `Python` code builds on the `IDL` version developed by @Pascucci_2016.
 The code estimates the stellar mass, age, and associated uncertainties by comparing a star's effective temperature ($T_{\rm eff}$), bolometric luminosity ($L_{\rm bol}$), and their uncertainties with different stellar evolutionary models, including those specifically developed for young stellar objects (YSOs).
 The conditional likelihood function assumes log-uniform priors and can be written as:
 $$
 \begin{aligned}